ocaml/dune/doc/concepts.rst

 ``mypackage`` and you will be able to attach various elements to it.
 The ``package`` stanza accepts more fields, such as dependencies.

-Note that package names are in a global namespace so the name you choose must be universally unique.
+Note that package names are in a global namespace, so the name you choose must be universally unique.
 In particular, package managers never allow to release two packages with the same name.

 ..
 TODO: describe this more in details

 In older projects using Dune, packages were defined by manually writing a file called ``<package-name>.opam`` at the root of the project.
-However, it is not recommended to use this method in new projects as we expect to deprecate it in the future.
+However, it's not recommended to use this method in new projects, as we expect to deprecate it in the future.
 The right way to define a package is with a ``package`` stanza in the ``dune-project`` file.

-See :ref:`opam-generation` for instructions on configuring dune to automatically generate ``.opam`` files based on the ``package`` stanzas.
+See :ref:`opam-generation` for instructions on configuring Dune to automatically generate ``.opam`` files based on the ``package`` stanzas.

-Attaching elements to a package
+Attaching Elements to a Package
 -------------------------------

 Attaching an element to a package means declaring to Dune that this element is part of the said package.
 The method to attach an element to a package depends on the kind of the element.
-In this sub-section we will go through the various kinds of elements and describe how to attach each of them to a package.
+In this sub-section, we will go through the various kinds of elements and describe how to attach each of them to a package.

 In the rest of this section, ``<prefix>`` refers to the directory in which the user chooses to install packages.
-When installing via opam, it is opam who sets this directory.
+When installing via Opam, it's Opam that sets this directory.
 When calling ``dune install``, the installation directory is either guessed or can be manually specified by the user.
 This is described more in detail in the last section of this page.

-Sites of a package
+Sites of a Package
 ------------------

 When packages need additional resources outside their binary, their location could be hard to find.
 Moreover some packages could add resources to another package, for example in the case of plugins.
-These location are called sites in dune.
+These location are called sites in Dune.
 One package can define them.
-During execution one site corresponds to a list of directories.
-They are like layers, the first directories have an higher priority.
+During execution, one site corresponds to a list of directories.
+They are like layers, and the first directories have a higher priority.
 Examples and precisions are available at :ref:`sites`.

 Libraries
 ^^^^^^^^^

-In order to attach a library to a package all you need to do is add a ``public_name`` field to your library.
+In order to attach a library to a package, merely add a ``public_name`` field to your library.
 This is the name that external users of your libraries must use in order to refer to it.
 Dune requires that the public name of a library is either the name of the package it is part of or start with the package name followed by a dot character.